AaltoPML/machine-teaching-of-active-sequential-learners/index.md

 An earlier version of the paper, titled *Modelling User's Theory of AI's Mind in Interactive Intelligent Systems*, with a larger focus on human-computer interaction and user modelling is available as [version 2 on arXiv](https://arxiv.org/abs/1809.02869v2).

+**Contact**:

+ * Tomi Peltola, tomi.peltola@aalto.fi
+ * Mustafa Mert Çelikok, mustafa.celikok@aalto.fi
+ * Pedram Daee, pedram.daee@aalto.fi
+ * Samuel Kaski, samuel.kaski@aalto.fi

 Work done in the [Probabilistic Machine Learning research group](https://research.cs.aalto.fi/pml/) at [Aalto University](https://www.aalto.fi/en).
+The research group is a part of [Finnish Center for Artificial Intelligence (FCAI)](http://www.fcai.fi) and [Helsinki Institute for Information Technology (HIIT)](https://www.hiit.fi).

+**Acknowledgments**:

+This work was financially supported by the Academy of Finland (Flagship programme: Finnish Center for Artificial Intelligence, FCAI; grants 319264, 313195, 305780, 292334).
+M. Mert Çelikok is partially funded by the KAUTE foundation.
+We acknowledge the computational resources provided by the Aalto Science-IT Project.
+We thank Antti Oulasvirta and Marta Soare for comments that improved the article.